Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/api-specification/design-api/Homepage.md

 `structure`

 # Homepage
-The homepage view of the SmartWeights app.
+The homepage of the SmartWeights app.

 ```swift
 struct Homepage